 Tip: Use wayfinding assets like arrows, colored/patterned rugs or furniture, signs, and labels to help staff understand the layout of your virtual office.

 Decorating Your Desk

-Note: Turning on Global Build lets users add or remove objects using the Build tool in the Space.
-They will not be able to edit anything from the Mapmaker unless they have the Builder role.
+Note: Office Members have the ability to add objects from the Object Picker, but they will not be able to edit anything from the Mapmaker unless they have the Builder role.

 Tip: Hold a Best Decorated contest during staff's first week in the virtual office or during holidays.

 After you've claimed your desk, hover over it to and click on Profile.
 From here, you can tell your co-workers all about yourself including your location, birthday, start date, and contact information.
 You can even upload pictures to help people get to know you better.
 This profile moves with you even if you move desks.